variejs/docs/routing.md

 });
 ```

+<a name="middleware"></a>
-### Middleware
+## Middleware

-You can easily attach middleware to speific routes by attaching them on the group by writing
+You can easily attach middleware to specific routes by attaching them on the group

 ```js
 $router